crystallabs/virtualtime/README.md

 ## VirtualDate

 The basis of the low-level functionality is class "VirtualDate".
-Think of it as of a normal "Time" struct, but much more powerful.
+Think of it as of a normal "Time" struct, but much more flexible.

 With regular Time, all fields (year, month, day, hour, minute, second, millisecond) have a value, and that value is a specific number.
 As such, Time objects always represent